bjornharvold/bearchoke/README.md

 Install Redis using Brew:

 	$ brew install redis
-	$ redis-server /usr/local/etc/redis.conf
+	$ redis-server database/redis/redis.conf

-You can start it later as well by using the start script located in the root of bearchoke-tempest called: startService.sh.
+You can start it later as well by using the start script located in the root of bearchoke-tempest called: startServices.sh.

 ## RabbitMQ (required for every type of spring profile)
 [RabbitMQ](http://www.rabbitmq.com) is the AMQP implementation used by Spring Integration to broker messages.
 RabbitMQ is a message broker.
 The principal idea is pretty simple: it accepts and forwards messages.
 You can think about it as a post office: when you send mail to the post box you're pretty sure that Mr. Postman will eventually deliver the mail to your recipient.
 Using this metaphor RabbitMQ is a post box, a post office and a postman.
 The major difference between RabbitMQ and the post office is the fact that it doesn't deal with paper, instead it accepts, stores and forwards binary blobs of data ‒ messages.
 RabbitMQ helps in making the architecture event driven.